 This year’s list of spring anime is surely a great hit.
 You have often encountered some of the titles since they got its another season such as Oregairu and Uta no Prince-sama, while other titles need a lot of anticipation.
 Owari no Seraph is one of those series I was looking forward to.
 Never did I try reading the manga though it seems to be the average type every time I browse various online manga.

-Upon watching the first scene where vast number of people suddenly loss their consciousness due to a certain lethal virus and widespread destruction over the places are evident, I initially got silent and didn’t seem to take any interest in the apocalyptic society, but the scene rings a bell after all because I’ve seen similar event quite some time.
-It’s pretty quick to shift the scene into another setting where vampires exist.
+Upon watching the first scene where vast number of people suddenly experienced loss of consciousness due to a certain lethal virus and widespread destruction over the places were evident, I initially got silent and didn’t seem to take any interest in the apocalyptic society.
 Though children below 12 years of age can survive with the virus, they are, however, treated as livestock of these vampires to harvest supply of blood.
-Yuichiro and Mikaela plot to escape from the Hyakuya Orphanage along with other orphans, hoping they can be free from vampires’ captivity.
+Yuichiro and Mikaela plot to escape from the Hyakuya orphanage along with the other orphans, hoping they can be free from vampires’ captivity.
 However, their attempts end in tragedy.
 As the survivor, Yuichiro makes himself out from the vampire world and joins the Japanese Imperial Demon Army to seek revenge against the vampires for murdering his family.

-Owari no Seraph is very promising more than what I have expected it to be.
+Owari no Seraph is very promising more than what I have expected it would be.
 It is something that is worth to anticipate.
 Definitely, one of the most interesting series for this year’s spring season.